The Web address of this

 subselves interact below conscious awareness.

-Each subself is probably a discrete region in the brain.
+Each subself is probably a discrete region in our brain.

 techniques.
 Brain-function modularity is now medically accepted beyond debate.